-Employees who are unable to work because they are either unwell or sharing a household with someone who has coroavirus symptoms should be able to claim SSP, so long as their earnings are usually more than £120 per week.
-Employees on a zero hours' contract can still claim SSP as long as they meet the normal rules.
+Employees who are unable to work because they are either unwell or sharing a household with someone who has coronavirus symptoms should be able to claim SSP, so long as their earnings are usually more than £120 per week.
+Employees on a zero hours’ contract can still claim SSP as long as they meet the normal rules.

 New rules state that SSP is payable from day one of your isolation.
 SSP is claimed from your employer.
 The maximum rate of SSP is currently £94.25 per week.
 Depending on your contact of employment you may also be entitled to occupational sick pay.

 Some people are not eligible for SSP.
 For instance, self-employed people or employees who usually earn less than £120 per week.
 If you cannot get SSP, you may be able to claim new style ESA instead.